-The ADSP-2189M can relinquish control of the data and address buses to an external device.
-When the external device requires access to memory, it asserts the bus request $\overline{(BR)}$ signal.
-If the ADSP-2189M is not performing an external memory access, it responds to the active $\overline{BR}$ input in the following processor cycle by:
+The ADSP-2185M can relinquish control of the data and address buses to an external device.
+When the external device requires access to memory, it asserts the bus request (\overline{BR}) signal.
+If the ADSP-2185M is not performing an external memory access, it responds to the active \overline{BR} input in the following processor cycle by:

-- Three-stating the data and address buses and the PMS, DMS, BMS, CMS, IOMS, RD, WR output drivers, - Asserting the bus grant $(\overline{BG})$ signal, and - Halting program execution.
+- Three-stating the data and address buses and the PMS, DMS, BMS, CMS, IOMS, RD, WR output drivers, - Asserting the bus grant (\overline{BG}) signal, and - · Halting program execution.

-If Go Mode is enabled, the ADSP-2189M will not halt program execution until it encounters an instruction that requires an external memory access.
+If Go Mode is enabled, the ADSP-2185M will not halt program execution until it encounters an instruction that requires an external memory access.

-If the ADSP-2189M is performing an external memory access when the external device asserts the $\overline{BR}$ signal, it will not three-state the memory interfaces or assert the $\overline{BG}$ signal until the processor cycle after the access completes.
+If the ADSP-2185M is performing an external memory access when the external device asserts the \overline{BR} signal, it will not three-state the memory interfaces nor assert the \overline{BG} signal until the processor cycle after the access completes.
 The instruction does not need to be completed when the bus is granted.
 If a single instruction requires two external memory accesses, the bus will be granted between the two accesses.

-When the $\overline{BR}$ signal is released, the processor releases the $\overline{BG}$ signal, reenables the output drivers and continues program execution from the point at which it stopped.
+When the \overline{BR} signal is released, the processor releases the \overline{BG} signal, re-enables the output drivers, and continues program execution from the point at which it stopped.

-The bus request feature operates at all times, including when the processor is booting and when RESET is active.
+The bus request feature operates at all times, including when the processor is booting and when \overline{RESET} is active.

-The $\overline{BGH}$ pin is asserted when the ADSP-2189M requires the external bus for a memory or BDMA access, but is stopped.
+The \overline{BGH} pin is asserted when the ADSP-2185M requires the external bus for a memory or BDMA access, but is stopped.
 The other device can release the bus by deasserting bus request.
-Once the bus is released, the ADSP-2189M deasserts $\overline{BG}$ and $\overline{BGH}$ and executes the external memory access.
+Once the bus is released, the ADSP-2185M deasserts \overline{BG} and \overline{BGH} and executes the external memory access.